 A small paradise of Millesimo

-At the same time the most comfortable part of my Italian vacation was the place we stayed in.
+At the same time, the most comfortable part of my Italian vacation was the place we stayed in.
 The greatest thing we could have possibly done is living somewhere far from the crowds in a very local rural area.
-I normally don´t mention the concrete hotels or guesthouses I´ve stayed in: this blog is more of a hobby of mine, so I don´t do reviews.
+I normally don´t mention the exact hotels.
 However, when I honestly fall in love with a certain place – I feel that I simply must share it with my readers.
-So far it happened only with two places of my numerous international travels – and both were small and family owned.
+So far it happened only with two places of all my numerous international travels – and both were small and family owned.
 The first one was Yannis Retreat in Crete, and the second one I was lucky to find here, at the Ligurian Coast – B&B Rose Garden.